lorensen/VTKExamples/src/VTKBook/06Chapter6.md

 A few final notes on using lookup tables.

 - Mappers use their lookup table to map scalar values to colors.
 If no scalars are present, the mappers and their lookup tables do not control the color of the object.
 Instead the vtkProperty object associated with the vtkActor class does.
-Use vtkProperty's method ```actor->GetProperty()->SetColor(r,g,b)``` where r, g, and b are floatingpoint values specifying color.
+Use vtkProperty's method ```actor->GetProperty()->SetColor(r,g,b)``` where r, g, and b are floating point values specifying color.

 - If you want to prevent scalars from coloring your object, use vtkMapper's method mapper->ScalarVisibilityOff() to turn off color mapping.
 Then the actor's color will control the color of the object.